vijaysaiy/FoodLab/README.md

     npm start

-This will start your application on your browser
+This will start your application on your browser.

-Before doing this start the server by clicking on play button from JAVA PROJECTs workspace of vscode
+Before doing this start the server by clicking on play button from JAVA PROJECTs workspace of vscode.